NFL Rumors: Quarterback Moves — Jimmy Garoppolo, Jay Cutler, Brock Osweiler

 Are the Browns Going to Trade Brock Osweiler Again?

 The Denver Broncos wanted to get Brock Osweiler’s expensive contract off of their books, and the Cleveland Browns — who are perpetually desperate for a quarterback — had room for him on their roster.
-The team who already has this year’s 1st and 12th overall selections in the NFL Draft also took Denver’s second round draft pick for 2018, and agreed to swap some third and fourth round picks.
+The team who already has this year’s first and 12th overall selections in the NFL Draft also took Denver’s second round draft pick for 2018, and agreed to swap some third and fourth round picks.

 However, almost as soon as the deal was official, it appeared as though Cleveland wasn’t interested in giving Brock a chance to run their offense.
 As reported by the Boston Herald, it was just hours after the trade was announced that there were reports of Cleveland trying to trade Osweiler away.
 The Browns could acquire even more draft picks, if any other teams show interest in Brock’s services.